teaching-on-testbeds/hello-aerpaw/index.md

 tail -f Results/$(ls -tr Results/ | grep power_log | tail -n 1 )
 ```

 This will monitor the radio output on the UAV.
-For now, there is no output - yet.
+The last value in each row is the received signal strength.

 Switch to the terminal in which you are connected to the experiment console (with a table showing the state of the two vehicles) - for vehicle 1, you should see a "quality", "rxGRC", "vehicle", and "power" entry in the "screens" column.